Bunker Hill Community College Sports Information

 Bunker Hill Community College Coaches

-The head coaches of BHCC sports are supported by 5 assistant coaches of women’s teams and 6 assistant coaches of men’s teams.
-The assistant coaches for women’s teams make an average of $44,067 while the ones for men’s team make about $45,000 a year.
+There are also 9 assitant coaches of sports at BHCC.
+That breaks down to 5 assistant coaches of men’s teams and 4 assistant coaches of women’s teams.
+The assistant coaches for women’s teams make an average of $39,333 while the ones for men’s team make about $41,932 a year.
 Note, the individual salary of coaches is often dependent on the team they coach.

 Did the BHCC Athletics Program Make Money?

-In terms of financials, BHCC collected $602,065 in revenue and paid out $579,497 in expenses.
-So, the good news is that athletics program made a profit of $22,568, and that’s much nicer than losing money (which some schools do).
+BHCC sports teams made $451,032 in revenue, but they did have to spend $238,172 for expenses.
+So, the good news is that athletics program made a profit of $212,860, and that’s much nicer than losing money (which some schools do).

 The net profit or loss can vary with each sport.
 For example, sports like basketball and football are often moneymakers for a school while other sports could be operating at a deficit.
 The chart below compares the amount of money made (or lost) for each of the men’s sports offered at BHCC.